Tiga Wood Cladding

 If you choose a tongue and groove profile, make sure the tongue is at the top, otherwise moisture will sit in the groove.
 We sometimes alter the profiles that are available in Tiga Wood finish.
 Profiles IWC1 to IWC4 can be fit horizontally or vertically, IWC5 can only be fit vertically so water doesn't sit in the channel.

 Rainshield cladding should only be fitted horizontally with a gap of around 3mm.

 As already stated, these are just ideas to get you thinking about installation and you should consult a professional installer before fitting your cladding as every scenario is different.

 Tiga Wood Cladding Treatment

 As standard, your Tiga Wood cladding comes pre-treated with a Danish oil.

-If left without annual re-treatment with Danish oil, weathering will very slowly take the wood back to its natural appearance.
-To maintain the seared finish, re-application of Danish oil is recommended every year.
+If left without annual re-treatment with UV protection oil, weathering will very slowly take the wood back to its natural appearance.
+To maintain the seared finish, re-application of UV protection oil is recommended every year.